Tx0actical/Epsilon/README.md

 `.\Script.ps1`

-> Running the script as `Administrator` is recommended, but not necessary as it will self-elevate, if not run as `Administrator`.
+> Running the script as `Administrator` is recommended, but not necessary as it will self-elevate.

 ## Results